CarInsurance.com Insights

 “Weather is a huge factor,” Ruiz says.
 “You see more accidents in bad weather.
 As climate risk increases with more severe winter storms, hail and flooding that impact insurance rates.”

-High insurance costs can make it difficult for drivers in insurance deserts to afford a policy, which is legally required in most states.
+High insurance costs can make it difficult for drivers in insurance deserts to afford a policy, which is legally required in every state except New Hampshire.

 Resources & Methodology